 Thanks to the amount of time spent in front of our screens and devices, most of us are exposed to a known tech enemy called blue light.
 But, as it turns out, blue light is not just haunting us artificially from our smartphones, tablets, and computer screens — it finds us naturally through the sun’s rays, too.
 Although it is hard to avoid, there are a few ways to lessen exposure to blue light, starting with blue light-blocking glasses.

 Up ahead, we breakdown blue light, its impact on our eyes and overall health, how to protect against its wrath, and whether the blue light-blocking glasses trend is actually worth it.

 What is blue light?

 To understand blue light, Gary Heiting, OD and Eyesafe Vision Health advisory member, says we must first think about visible light.
-“Visible light is energy that can be perceived by our eyes and translated into visual images in the brain,” he explains.
+“Visible light is the energy that can be perceived by our eyes and translated into visual images in the brain,” he explains.
 “Natural sunlight — and artificial light, too — is made up of a spectrum of this visible light energy, and each component of the spectrum has a different color.
 When combined together, the individual colors of visible light disappear and our eyes perceive the combination as white light,” he adds.

 Exposure to blue light… before bedtime can disrupt the natural, internal process that regulates our sleep/wake cycle.